Rapidly deploying on-device eye tracking by distilling visual foundation models: Conclusion

 \section{Conclusion}

-We presented \themethod{}, a framework for rapid deployment of on-device ET systems leveraging VFMs, without requiring real ground-truth gaze supervision.
-Our work reveals that while DINOv3 representations of ET images are clustered by subjects, intra-subject distributions exhibit gaze correlation.
-To address this finding, we optimize the DINOv3 features using a self-distillation framework, combined with synthetic data supervision and unlabeled data.
-After we distill the optimized features to an on-device model, we achieve 58.62\% and 42.91\% reductions in E50U50 and E90U90 errors, respectively, compared to a synthetic supervised baseline, without using any real data ground truth. \themethod{} allows rapid iteration of hardware changes, and also provides valuable broader insights to accelerate product design and development cycles.
+We presented \themethod{}, a framework for the rapid deployment of on-device eye tracking systems that leverages visual foundation models without requiring real ground-truth gaze supervision.
+Our analysis reveals that while DINOv3 representations cluster by subject identity, intra-subject distributions exhibit smooth gaze-correlated structure amenable to adaptation.
+We exploit this finding through a two-stage approach: first, optimizing DINOv3 via self-distillation combined with synthetic supervision and unlabeled real data, and then distilling the result into a compact on-device model.
+The final student achieves 58.6\% and 43.1\% reductions in E50U50 and E90U90, respectively, over a synthetic-supervised baseline, without any real ground-truth labels and with no increase in model size.
+By eliminating the need for labeled real data, \themethod{} enables rapid adaptation of the model to new hardware configurations, reducing the development cycle from months to days.

-\section{Additional data description}
+\section{Additional Data Description}

 In \cref{exp.data}, we described the Project Aria dataset.
 The distribution of the real data ground truth gaze is shown in \cref{fig:aria.gt}, and the distribution of the synthetic data ground truth is shown in \cref{fig:aria.gt_syn}.
-During evaluation, data points with yaw or pitch angles greater than 40$^\circ$ or less than -40$^\circ$ are removed.
+During evaluation, data points with yaw or pitch angles greater than $40^\circ$ or less than $-40^\circ$ are removed.
 The synthetic data is generated with uniform ground truth distribution over a wide variety of possible gaze angles, covering the most frequent ground truth in the crowd-sourced Project Aria set.